 - A resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.

-- All admitted students will be required to provide official transcripts to the SHRS Admissions Office prior to enrolling in classes.
+- All admitted students will be required to provide official transcripts or credential evaluations to the SHRS Admissions Office prior to enrolling in classes.

 - Request official English Language Proficiency test scores be sent to the University of Pittsburgh from one of the following options.
 Minimum scores accepted and instructions for sending official test scores follow:

-- Duolingo English Test: minimum score of 120.
-Scores should be made available electronically to “University of Pittsburgh – School of Health and Rehabilitation Sciences”
+- Duolingo English Test: minimum score of 130.
+Scores should be made available electronically to “University of Pittsburgh – School of Health and Rehabilitation Sciences.”